 Although there are no golden king crab stocks in Tier 4 currently, Aleutian Islands golden king crab could move up to Tier 4 soon.
-Chapter 8 discusses the impact of moving golden king crab stocks from Tier 5 to Tier 4.
-A range of $\gamma$ values may need to be evaluated for golden king crab stocks with possible M values if they are moved from Tier 5 to Tier 4.
+Section 3.4.3 discusses the impact of moving golden king crab stocks from Tier 5 to Tier 4.
+A range of γ values from 2 to 4 may be appropriate for golden king crab stocks with possible M values.